nathangeffen/cagl/docs/reference.md

 - The words *array*, *dlist*, *hash*, *tree* and *slist* refer to the CAGL container types array, doubly-linked list, hash table, binary tree and singly-linked list respectively.

+- A container is comprised of *elements*.
+These are the data (or values) of a container.
+An element is a type, specified by the user when the container is defined.

+- For simplicity we talk about iterators pointing to an element.
+Strictly speaking iterators do not point to elements.
+Instead iterators are pointers to structs which have a variable called *value*.
+It is *value* that stores the element.
+However an element can have a pointer to it and some functions return pointers to elements that are not elements.
+Compare *front_C* with *begin_C*.
+The former returns a pointer to an element.
+The latter returns an iterator that we say, arguably a little loosely, points to an element.
+The type for _*front_C(c)*_ is the same type as _begin_C(c)->value_.

+- The word *user* refers to a programmer using CAGL.

+- A function blueprint often has several variations for which the differences are subtle.
+In most cases it won't matter which version you use so long as you get the minor differences in syntax right.
+But sometimes, one variation will offer a significant optimisation for a particular task at hand or significant convenience.
+As an example, consider *search_C*, which does a linear search through a range in a container for a specified element, passed by value.
+It has these variations:

+    - search_all_C: Identical to search_C except it searches the entire container, not a sub-range of it. *search_C(beg_C(c), end_C(c), element)* is identical to *search_all_C(c, element)*.
+	- searchp_C: Identical to search_C except that the element is passed by address.
+For large structs this is more efficient than the pass by value version (search_C).
+But if the element type is a primitive type, e.g. an int, or a  pointer, e.g. _char *_, then it makes more sense to use search_C.
+	- searchp_all_C: Identical to search_all_C but the element is passed by address.

+    Then there are reverse iterator versions of search_C and searchp_C called rsearch_C and rsearchp_C.
+They can be used to search backward through a range.

+	Note there are no rsearch_all_C or rsearchp_all_C function blueprints because the *_all_* blueprints do not take iterator parameters and a reverse version would offer no additional functionality.
+If you need a reverse iterator returned, simply cast the return value of search_all_C or searchp_all_C to a *rit_C* type, or alternatively call rsearch_all_C(rbeg_C(c), rend_C(c)).
+However for some function blueprints there are reverse iterator function blueprints for the whole container.
+For example, *rsort_all_C* sorts an entire container in reverse order.

 ------